annapuu/data-analytics-course-project/README.md

 This project was initially documented in German and with the help of [deepl](https://www.deepl.com/translator) translated into English.

-*Please use the links bekow to view the html files!*
+*Please use the links below to view the html files!*

 ## Files
 - data_abschlussprojekt.csv: *will be provided soon* | the initial dataset